Who are Medivet?!

 Feeling a little putout, the candy company Mars was not going to sit idolly by and let its share of the multi-billion industry slip through its grasp.
 No, no. A few years ago, Mars began its counter-attack.

 Mars is now very aggressively pursuing the vet sector in the US and Europe…

 Banfield were the absolute giants of the veterinary laboratory sector in the US.
 They produced the excellent State of Pet Health Reports, giving us key figures for the growth of various chronic conditions in dogs today, with possible causes and solutions thrown in there.
 And they are the ones to do it.
 Banfield has access to over 2 million dogs and half a million cats, a result of them operating more than 800 hospitals in 43 US states, as well as having more than 13,000 associates, including 2,600 licensed veterinarians.
 Moreover, they are relatively independent and relatively privately owned.

-Last year, I wrote a piece called “Trust me I’m a vet” which highlighted the move by the candy company and occasional dog food manufacturer Mars Inc when they bought Banfield out in 2009 for a mere $7.7bil, thereby adding Banfield’s 800 vet hospitals to the 900 it already owns.
+Last year, I wrote a piece called “Trust me I’m a vet” which highlighted the move by the candy company and now dog food manufacturer Mars Inc. when they first invested in Banfield back in 1994 and taking them over outright in 2015, for a mere $7.7bil, thereby adding Banfield’s 800 vet hospitals to the 900 it already owns.
 In a play described by some sources as “the fox guarding the henhouse”, unfortunately, we now lose Banfield as a reliable source of information on the current state of health of pets.

 In 2015, Mars bought Blue Pearl, adding another 53 speciality veterinary hospitals in the U.S. to their portfolio.